anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter02.rst

 -  PrivilegeEscalation

-At the time of writing, none of the Center for Internet Security (CIS) rules are defined as mandatory (e.g. sec.std.001: The Cloud Operator **should** comply with Center for Internet Security CIS Controls) else it would have required an update of the default kube-bench behavior (all failures and warnings are only printed) as integrated in `Functest
+At the time of writing, none of the Center for Internet Security (CIS) rules are defined as mandatory (e.g., sec.std.001: The Cloud Operator **should** comply with Center for Internet Security CIS Controls) else it would have required an update of the default kube-bench behavior (all failures and warnings are only printed) as integrated in `Functest